wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 NOTE: The naming of both the "rel" attribute value of "ice-server" and the target attributes follows the one used on the W3C WebRTC recomendation {{?W3C.REC-webrtc-20210126} RTCConfiguration dictionary in section 4.2.1. "rel" attribute value of "ice-server" is not prepended with the "urn:ietf:params:whip:" so it can be reused by other specifications which may use this mechanishm to configure the usage of STUN/TURN servers.

 There are some webrtc implementations that do not support updating the STUN/TURN server configuration after the local offer has been created as specified in {{!RFC8829}} section 4.1.18.
-In order to support these clients, the WHIP endpoint MAY also include the STUN/TURN server configuration on the responses to an authenticated OPTIONS request sent to the WHIP endpoint URL sent before the POST requests.
+In order to support these clients, the WHIP endpoint MAY also include the STUN/TURN server configuration on the responses to OPTIONS request sent to the WHIP endpoint URL before the POST request is sent.

+The generation of the TURN server credentials may require performing an extenal request to an exernal provider, which can both add latency to the OPTION request processing and increase the processing required to handle that requests.
+In order to prevent this, the WHIP Endpoint SHOULD NOT return the STUN/TURN server configuration if the OPTION request is a preflight request for CORS, that is, if The OPTION request does not contain an Access-Control-Request-Method with "POST" value and the the Access-Control-Request-Headers HTTP header does not contain the "Link" value.

 It might be also possible to configure the STUN/TURN server URLs with long term credentials provided by either the broadcasting service or an external TURN provider on the WHIP client overriding the values provided by the WHIP endpoint.

 ## Authentication and authorization

 WHIP endpoints and resources MAY require the HTTP request to be authenticated using an HTTP Authorization header with a Bearer token as specified in {{!RFC6750}} section 2.1.
-WHIP clients MUST implement this authentication and authorization mechanism and send the HTTP Authorization header in all HTTP requests sent to either the WHIP endpoint or resource.
+WHIP clients MUST implement this authentication and authorization mechanism and send the HTTP Authorization header in all HTTP requests sent to either the WHIP endpoint or resource except the preflight OPTIONS requests for CORS.

 The nature, syntax and semantics of the bearer token as well as how to distribute it to the client is outside the scope of this document.
 Some examples of the kind of tokens that could be used are, but are not limited to, JWT tokens as per {{!RFC6750}} and {{!RFC8725}} or a shared secret stored on a database.
 The tokens are typically made available to the end user alongside the WHIP endpoint url and configured on the WHIP clients.

 WHIP endpoints and resources could perform the authentication and authorization by encoding an authentication token within the urls for the WHIP endpoints or resources instead.
 In case the WHIP client is not configured to use a bearer token the HTTP Authorization header must not be sent in any request.

 ## Simulcast and scalable video coding